jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-15.md

-+++
+---
+heading: "Chapter 15"
+title: "The Commerce of the Romans with the Barbarians"
+weight: 60
-title= "The Commerce of the Romans with the Barbarians" heading= "Chapter 15" date= 2021-09-20 description= "The weakness of the people and the tyranny of their laws united this immense body.
-The Roman policy was then to avoid all communication with those nations whom they had not subdued" author= "Montesquieu" image= "/covers/spirit.jpg" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-12" linkbtext= "Chapter 12" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-17" linkftext= "Chapter 17"
+description: "The weakness of the people and the tyranny of their laws united this immense body.
+The Roman policy was then to avoid all communication with those nations whom they had not subdued"
-+++
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 THE Romans erected a vast empire in Europe, Asia, and Africa.